oldmanbombin/CheetahBreedah/PrivacyPolicy.md

 ## Data Storage

-All gameplay takes place entirely on your device, in memory, for the current session only.
-The App does not currently save or persist gameplay progress between sessions, and does not write any data to local storage, cloud storage, or any external server.
+The App saves your in-game progress (your facility, your animals, and related game state) to a save file stored locally on your own device, so you can pick up where you left off.
+This save data is purely gameplay information, it does not include your name, contact details, or any other personal information, and it is never transmitted anywhere.
+We have no access to it, no copy of it, and no way to see it.
+Uninstalling the App removes this save data along with everything else.

 ## Network Access

 The App does not make any network connections.
-It functions entirely offline and does not send or receive any data over the internet.
+It functions entirely offline and does not send or receive any data over the internet, including the save data described above, which stays on your device only.

 ## Third-Party Services